24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

 Acorn Street in Beacon Hill

 Even if you only have 24 hours in Boston, give yourself at least 30 minutes to appreciate this prestigious district.
-Walk around to admire the beautiful architecture of the rowhouses on Beacon Street and Acorn Street.
+We loved walking around Beacon Hill to admire the beautiful architecture of the rowhouses on Beacon Street and Acorn Street.

 Tour the Massachusetts State House

 Got extra time in the Beacon Hill Historic District?
-Set aside 45 minutes for a free walking tour of the Massachusetts State House.
-With its distinctive copper dome, this 1790s-era building is one of the city’s finest architecture examples.
+We recommend setting aside 45 minutes for a free walking tour of the Massachusetts State House.
+With its distinctive copper dome, this 1790s-era building is, in our opinion, one of the city’s finest architecture examples.

 Massachusetts State House